 The difference between new and experienced staff ought to be even larger.
-In the usability field, skill is strongly dependent on experience.
-University courses rarely teach the details of how to correctly run a usability study.
+In the user experience field, skill is strongly dependent on experience.
+For example, university courses don't teach the details of how to correctly run a usability study.
 As a result, entry-level staffers typically need extensive mentoring before they can do a good job in practical projects.

 Experience also dramatically increases a person's ability to infer underlying design flaws from observing user behavior.
 User behavior is remarkably consistent over the years.
 The more users you've seen, the more accurate your judgments and predictions of future user behavior.
 All these factors justify a substantial premium on usability experience.

 A final trend responsible for downward pressure on entry-level salaries is the emergence of second-tier usability companies that serve clients with less-skilled staff based in low-salary countries.
 Such services can replace entry-level usability specialists much more easily than they can replace experienced pros.